 6. Executive elections

-The election of a new society Executive must take place no later than March 31st of each year.
+The election of a new society Executive must take place no later than the final day of each Winter semester.

 6.1.
 Chief Election Officer